joesiltberg/mapit-docker/README.md

-MySociety's MapIt in Docker
+mySociety's MapIt in Docker
 ===========================
 This Docker container is made for only MapIt.
 The database is not created or imported here.

-Configuration file is currently simply copied in at the build step of the Docker image, so there needs to be a mapit/conf/general.yml when building the image.
+Configuration file should be made available as a Docker volume, see the example docker-compose.yml.

 Since the database is outside of the container, Postgres needs to be configured to listen to the Docker network, and allow authentication on that network as well.